 Complex Carbs With Low Glycemic Index (GI)

 These are normally slower digesting carbs that come from whole foods as opposed to refined or processed foods (which are high GI) (8).
 They also contain lots of nutritious fiber.
-Examples include sweet potato, beans, and brown rice.
+Examples include pasta, beans, bulgur, and brown rice.

 Low Sugar Fruits And Vegetables